nikolaitM/DAPyr/docs/source/userguide/overview.rst

 For a summary of all configured parameters in an experiment, simply print the experiment instance using `print(expt)`.

-To get the results of a single parameter in the experiment use the :py:func:`Expt.getParam` method to retrieve it.
+To get the results of a single parameter in the experiment use the :py:meth:`~DAPyr.Expt.getParam` method to retrieve it.

 .. code-block:: python